 - Find out more about what it's like to study in the School of Geographical & Earth Sciences: meet our students

 Geography can be studied as one of three different degrees in Arts, Science or Social Sciences.
 The Geography component of each degree is identical; the difference is additional subjects that can be taken in years 1 and 2.

 Arts students taking Geography in their first year should choose their additional courses from other Arts degree programmes.

 You will explore an equal balance of physical and human geography themes including a world of resources, an underdeveloped world, a world of changing environments, a shrinking world, and a changing biosphere in a changing environment.

-You will explore human and physical processes, examining environmental problems and their possible resolutions, and you will be trained in statistical methods, geographical information systems (GIS) and laboratory analysis using a mixture of fieldwork and our own IT and physical geography laboratories.
+You will explore human and physical processes, examining environmental problems and their possible resolutions.
+You will be trained in statistical methods, geographical information systems (GIS) and laboratory analysis using a mixture of fieldwork and our own IT and physical geography laboratories.